Stuycs-K/project03-final-09-sheklyoue/DEVLOG.md

 - spent period reversing changes, not sure what happened
 - tried incorporating disconnect message on client side (need to fix)

+### 2025-01-19 user list (worked with eric)
+- created an extra socket to send username info
+- user list works when locally connected but when I connect from my computer to marge, the list prints gibbersh half the time
+- doesn't block when two users connect at the same time
+- HOWEVER, you have to wait for the other client to input their name first in order to chat
+- client connect and disconnect messages (updated to all clients)
+- debugged for an hour and half

 ## Eric

 ### 2025-01-08 - Organization and clear_terminal()